-Figure 311.
-The platform creates new connections across the LA River while offering users a unique elevated view.
+Figure 323.
+The platform in this example design creates new connections across the LA River while offering users a unique elevated view.

 The platform creates a new elevated park space with views up and down the river as well as to the distant San Gabriel Mountains.
 A moderate size platform allows for a mix of more active uses such as a tier III cafe pavilion, plaza, and a shade grove, in addition to more passive areas designated as upland habitat for the migrating birds.
 Inclined slopes and ramps connect the platform back down to adjacent terra firma, while a pedestrian bridge crosses over the 710 Interstate.